2cz5/Python-Image-Clicker/README.md

 - Adjust the threshold value as needed for accurate template matching.
 - This script may require adjustments based on the specific requirements of your task.

+### Contributing:
+Contributions are welcome!
+Feel free to open an issue or submit a pull request.

+### Author:
+Made by [2cz5](https://github.com/2cz5).
+For any questions or suggestions, you can reach out to me on Discord:2cz5